Are You an Emotional Spender?

 Step No. 3: Find your emotional triggers

 “When you feel like retail therapy, what were you doing and what or who were you interacting with?”
 McCoy asks.
-By pinpointing the exact emotional need you’re filling when you’re emotionally spending, it’ll be easier to find cheap or free solutions which can lead to sustainable happiness, she says.
+By pinpointing the exact emotional need you’re filling when you’re making emotional purchases, it’ll be easier to find cheap or free solutions which can lead to sustainable happiness, she says.

 Emotional spending can also become a reflex, even without a trigger.
-Being in specific environments may generate the urge to shop even if you don’t need anything.
+Being in specific environments may generate the urge to shop and make poor financial decisions even if you don’t need anything.

 Step No. 4: Develop sustainable strategies for dealing with stress